GiaBaorr/GiaBaorr/README.md

 ### WELCOME TO MY GITHUB 👋👋👋
 My name is Gia Bao.
 I am a Student in Computer Science at FPT University-VietNam, majoring in Software Engineering.
 I am interested in the following topics: Website and Software Development, Algorithm and AI relative topics. <br>
+I'm currently focused on becoming a full-stack developer.
+I use Spring Boot and Angular for my projects.
+All repositories in my profile are solely for educational purposes.
+Feel free to contact me if you think I could be of assistance. 🌟🌟🌟

 ## 📫 How to reach me:
 [![Linkedin](https://i.stack.imgur.com/gVE0j.png) LinkedIn](https://www.linkedin.com/in/b%E1%BA%A3o-gia-773646223/)